Myanmar’s military ruler says talks with opposition depend on key conditions.

-Gambari’s comments came shortly after Ban Ki-moon, the UN secretary-general, spoke before the council, urging Myanmar’s military rulers to “take bold actions towards democratisation and respect for human rights.”
+The envoy’s comments came shortly after Ban Ki-moon, the UN secretary-general, spoke before the council, urging Myanmar’s military rulers to “take bold actions towards democratization and respect for human rights.”

-“I must reiterate that the use of force against peaceful demonstrators is abhorrent and unacceptable,” he said.
+He said: “I must reiterate that the use of force against peaceful demonstrators is abhorrent and unacceptable.”

 Zalmay Khalilzad, the US ambassador to the UN, told the council: “If the Burmese government does not take appropriate steps… the United States is prepared to introduce a resolution in the Security Council imposing sanctions.